SRJPE/JPE-datasets/scripts/rst/battle-creek/battle_creek_rst_environmental_qc.md

 ## Description of Monitoring Data

-These data were collected by the U.S. Fish and Wildlife Service’s, Red Bluff Fish and Wildlife Office’s, Battle Creek Monitoring Program.
+These data were collected by the U.S. Fish and Wildlife Service, Red Bluff Fish and Wildlife Office, Battle Creek Monitoring Program.
 These data represent environmental conditions for Battle Creek RST.

 **Timeframe:** 2003 - 2021

 **Screw Trap Season:** September - June

-**Completeness of Record throughout timeframe:**
+**Completeness of Record throughout timeframe:** Sample Year tab on excel sheet describes start and end date for trap each year.
+Sampled every year from 1998 - 2019, some years not fished on weekends or during high flow events.
+Proxy dates are used when environmental conditions were not measured (see WeekSub column).

 **Sampling Location:** Upper Battle Creek (UBC)